brgillis/SHE_Validation/SHE_Validation_CTI/doc/she_validation_cti.md

 ##### Test Procedure:
 1. This process is carried out on real and simulated Euclid Observations.
 1. This test is carried out per Observation.
 1. Galaxies are binned by SNR over the range [TBD] with bin intervals of [TBD].
-[Note: what sample of galaxies?]
+   [TBD: what sample of galaxies?
+Currently all with measurements.]
-1. Each SNR sample is binned in distance from the Readout Register on each CCD.
-[Note: per pixel?
-Dont need to bin, but would to plot results? ]
-1. The average galaxy ellipticity per bin in estimated with error.
-1. The linear regression of the slope of the ellipticity as a function of readout distance is estimated, with error.
+1. A linear regression with error is performed of the e1 component of measured ellipticity (in detector coordinates) versus distance from readout register.
-1. The sloped and its error are compare to a threshold [TBD].
+1. The z-value of the slope and intercept estimates are compared to an expected value of 0 is compared to a threshold [TBD, currently 5].
-1. If slope or error is larger than threshold, flag Observation.
+1. If the z-value of the slope is larger than the threshold for any bin with valid data, flag test case as failed.
+1. If the z-value of the intercept is larger than the threshold for any bin with valid data, note a warning in the output - This doesn't indicate a CTI issue, but does indicate something else is likely going wrong.
-1. Results are stored.
+1. Results are stored and uploaded to the EAS.
 1. Results are collated Globally and compared to Simulated distributions.
-[TBC]
+[TBD]
 1. Need to be able to plot results and fit Locally and Globally.
 1. Summary Statistics and Figures are produced.

 #### Test Case : TC-SHE-100029-CTI-gal-bg

-Linear dependence of residual galaxy ellipticity with read-out register distance (slope) in bins of Sky Background Levels.

-##### Test Procedure:
-1. This process is carried out on real and simulated Euclid Observations.
-1. This test is carried out per Observation.
-1. Galaxies are binned by Sky Background Level over the range [TBD] with bin intervals of [TBD].
-[Note: what sample of galaxies?]
-1. Each Sky Background Level sample is binned in distance from the Readout Register on each CCD.
-[Note: per pixel?
-Dont need to bin, but would to plot results? ]
-1. The average galaxy ellipticity per bin in estimated with error.
-1. The linear regression of the slope of the ellipticity as a function of readout distance is estimated, with error.
-1. The sloped and its error are compare to a threshold [TBD].
-1. If slope or error is larger than threshold, flag Observation.
-1. Results are stored.
-1. Results are collated Globally and compared to Simulated distributions.
-[TBC]
-1. Need to be able to plot results and fit Locally and Globally.
-1. Summary Statistics and Figures are produced.
+As for TC-SHE-100028-CTI-gal-SNR with SNR replaced by sky background level.

 #### Test Case : TC-SHE-100030-CTI-gal-col